Interview: Nishant Kothary

 What's your favorite thing at this year or last year's SIGGRAPH?

-What near/intermediate developments in CG do you look forward to?
+What near/intermediate developments in interactive multimedia or web development do you look forward to?